 Starting in 2010, the European Association of Theoretical Computer Science (EATCS) confers each year at the conference ICALP the Presburger Award to a young scientist (in exceptional cases to several young scientists) for outstanding contributions in theoretical computer science, documented by a published paper or a series of published papers.
 The award is named after Mojzesz Presburger who accomplished his path-breaking work on decidability of the theory of addition (which today is called Presburger arithmetic) as a student in 1929.

-Nominations, consisting of a two page justification and (links to) the respective papers, should be sent to
+Nominations, consisting of a two page justification and (links to) the respective papers, as well as additional supporting letters, should be sent to

 The two page justification can be co-signed by several nominees and may be accompanied by letters of support.